Post-Purchase Experience 2026: 15 Key Statistics

 4. 70%+ of aftermarket parts revenue goes to third-party sellers

-Amazon, eBay, and independent online parts suppliers have built thriving businesses on the back of manufacturer inaction.
-When a customer needs a replacement filter, a spare belt, or a specific fitting for a product they own, they do not think to visit the manufacturer's website.
-They search on Amazon, find a third-party listing for a compatible part, and buy it within two minutes.
+Amazon, eBay, and independent parts suppliers have built thriving businesses on manufacturer inaction.
+When a customer needs a replacement filter, spare belt, or specific fitting, they do not visit the manufacturer's website — they search on Amazon, find a compatible third-party listing, and complete the purchase within minutes.
+The manufacturer sees none of that revenue.
+Worse, they have no visibility into what was installed, creating safety and quality risks when counterfeit or incompatible parts end up in products still under warranty.

 5. £15 is the average cost of a single customer support call

 This is a solvable problem.
-Platforms that deliver interactive digital support — troubleshooting guides, setup wizards, video walkthroughs — accessible via a product scan achieve support call deflection rates of 60% or more for tier-one queries.
-The savings are not incremental; for a manufacturer handling 100,000 support calls per year, a 60% deflection rate is a seven-figure annual saving.
+Platforms delivering interactive digital support — troubleshooting guides, setup wizards, video walkthroughs — via product scan achieve call deflection rates of 60% or more for tier-one queries.
+For a manufacturer handling 100,000 calls annually, a 60% deflection rate is a seven-figure saving.
+The economics of AI-powered customer support for product manufacturers are compelling because volumes are high and queries are repetitive.

 6. 73% of customers prefer self-service over contacting support

-Genuine self-service means contextual, product-specific guidance that understands what product the customer has, what they are trying to do, and what has likely gone wrong.
-It means guided troubleshooting that narrows down the issue, not a generic knowledge base that requires the customer to do the diagnostic work themselves.
+A static FAQ page, a downloadable PDF, and a support email do not constitute self-service — they are the absence of a call centre without the presence of anything better.
+Genuine self-service is contextual and product-specific: it knows what the customer owns, what they are trying to do, and what has likely gone wrong.
+It means guided troubleshooting that narrows the issue, not a generic knowledge base requiring the customer to diagnose it themselves.

 7. Product recall completion rates average below 30%

-Recall notifications are issued through media channels, retailer co-operation, and hope.
-Customers who bought the product three years ago, moved house, or bought it second-hand have no reasonable chance of receiving the notification.
-The product remains in use.
-The safety risk persists.
-The regulatory exposure compounds.
+The cause is simple: without knowing who owns your products, you cannot reach them.
+Recall notifications go out via media channels, retailer co-operation, and hope.
+Customers who bought three years ago, moved house, or purchased second-hand have no realistic chance of receiving the notification.
+The product stays in use, the safety risk persists, and regulatory exposure compounds.

 8. It costs 5–7x more to acquire a new customer than to retain an existing one